Andi-afk/Hibernate/README.md

 # Hibernate

-This is a project meant to give students a better grasp of the technology known as hibernate.
+This is a project meant to give students a better grasp of the technology known as Hibernate.
+Hibernate is a...

 For this project to be completed you need the following prerequisites:
 1. Netbeans